uRosConf/unconfUROS2018/README.md

 ## Motivation
 The idea behind the event (similar to http://unconf17.ropensci.org/ for R in general) to bring together useRs from the area of official statistics to work for two days on concrete projects where enhancements would benefit many institutes, organisation,... .

-At this moment, we are at the stage of collecting ideas about concrete needs in the area and then try to model them into projects.
-Projects can relate to open data, data vizualization, data publication and of course statistical data production (such as survey methodology, editing, imputation, disclosure control, ...).

 Similar to the idea of the [awesome official statistics software](http://www.awesomeofficialstatistics.org) list, this should complement an abstract top-down approach such as the [common statistical production architecture](https://statswiki.unece.org/display/CSPA/CSPA+v1.5) with fast bottom-up solutions.